 While the numbers of applicants for this type of entry into the USA are below the current USCIS quota of 3,000, the amount invested in the USA through the EB-5 visa program should reach $1 billion in 2008.
 With the continued weakness in the dollar, it warrants that foreigners investigate this program as an optimal way to become permanent legal residents while others are simply asking, «What is the EB-5 investor pilot program?»

-The visa requires an investment of at least $500,000 into one of 16 or more Regional Centers around the country approved by the USCIS and designed to stimulate a particular local economy.
+As mentioned by the VAWA lawyer, the visa requires an investment of at least $500,000 into one of 16 or more Regional Centers around the country approved by the USCIS and designed to stimulate a particular local economy.
 Previously, the problem has been that the regional centers have different advantages and disadvantages that have been difficult to properly identify.

 «The original idea behind this new service came from the fact that so many of our E2 visa clients were looking for a more permanent way of living in the United States.
 The problems they were having included separating the obvious enthusiasm each EB-5 regional center has for their own product from the actual advantages and disadvantages of one center versus another.
 What we have done with the launch of the EveryVisa web site is create a unique platform where one can examine the differences between the offers without biased views,» Said Stephen Parnell, Managing member of Ireeco LLC, owners of the EveryVisa web site.